MattEttler/architecture-toolkit/index.md

 ### Tips and Tricks
 #### Planar Embedding
 Having trouble with keeping a clean flow to your view?
-Check if your graph is Planar Embeddable:
+Check if your graph is **planar_embeddable**:
 ```
 E = edges
 V = vertices

 planar_embeddable = E <= 3V-6
 ```

-If it is, it means you can diagram it with zero bends.
-This will help reduce visual complexity in your view.
+**planar_embeddable** graphs have properties that reduce complexity:
+- they can be drawn with zero bends
+- they can be drawn without edges intersecting.

 #### Models
 Models should be preferred over pictures.